CSUN-IT/lambda-bundler-action/README.md

 - `zip-file-wo-ext`: The name of the ZIP file was built (without the extension)
 - `zip-file-s3`: The name of the ZIP file as it'd belong in S3 (with the extension)
 - `zip-file-s3-wo-ext`: The name of the ZIP file as it'd belong in S3 (without the extension)

+## Attention CSUN Staff

+This repository is public by design, it **must** remain public due to [GitHub Actions only supporting pulling actions from public repositories](https://github.com/github/roadmap/issues/74).
+Please do **not** change the visibility of this repository and break all of our workflows; this is not the security risk you're looking for.